 “I didn’t really do this on my own.
 I get that it’s my achievement.
 But my achievement was possible because of all of the people that I allowed to support me.”

 Open communication and an open attitude

 As a midlife professional returning to school, the fear for many prospective students is that the technology required to function in an online classroom will make success difficult.
 Brown discovered that he was more capable than he imagined at using the software and devices required to complete an online degree.
 “I’m not a digital native and some of that can be a little daunting, but it seemed like it all worked pretty good,” said Brown.

 He shared advice for anyone considering an online degree who isn’t completely convinced that they’ll be able to manage remote communication, “Be willing to be open and communicate.
 Use the email; use the phone numbers; use texting, whatever it is that you can do.”

 “Be willing to be open and communicate.
 Use the email; use the phone numbers; use texting, whatever it is that you can do.”

 Open communication and an open attitude are the traits that helped Brown succeed in an online learning environment, he reflected before returning to celebrate with his class, “Be brave enough to just embrace the technology and utilize it because it does make everything better.”
 That mindset will also carry him in the professional world.

 More About Boise State Online

-Along with the Master of Social Work, Boise State University offers 45+ online degree and certificate programs to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
+Along with the Master of Social Work, Boise State University offers more than 55 online degree and certificate programs to help you make your educational dreams a reality–whether you need a bachelor’s degree, a graduate degree or a single online class.
 For more information, visit boisestate.edu/online.